ricmmartins/apache-guacamole-azure/README.md

 For more information about Guacamole, visit its [architecture page](https://guacamole.apache.org/doc/gug/guacamole-architecture.html).

-## Guacamole on Azure Architecture
+## Apache Guacamole on Azure Architecture

 The drawing below refers to the suggested architecture.
 This architecture includes a public load balancer that receives external accesses and directs them to two virtual machines in the web layer.
 The web layer communicates with the data layer where we have a MySQL database responsible for storing login information, accesses and connections.